alandeev/learning-angular/README.md

 ## Progress 💜

+- Two-way Data binding
-- Component
+- Re-use components

 ## Ready 💖

-- introduction to Angular tools and release versions
+- Component and Basic about Angular and release versions
+- [ Property and Interpolation / Class and Style / Event ] - BIND

 ## Information Progress(Date) and Avaliation